 Some people might prefer to make one or more extra payments per year.
 Others may also choose to pay a small extra payment on top of their regular loan payment when they can.
 Here’s some ideas for coming up with the cash for extra payments:

 - Holiday money

 - Work bonuses

-Please note that the impact on your loan can vary based on the timing at which you make your additional payment(s).
+Everyone’s situation is unique, so these are just some basic, widely applicable ideas.
+The impact on your loan can vary based on the timing at which you make your additional payment(s).

 If you have room in your budget, round up your payment amount.
 Rounding up your loan payment is a simple yet effective method to paying off debt faster.
 After a few months, your new payment amount may become routine as the extra money chips away at your principal balance.

 Here’s a simple example of how this works: Let’s say you have a monthly payment of $440.27, and you decide to round it up to an even $500/month.
 That extra $59.73 you’re paying each month is deducted from your principle and saves you some serious money in the long run.

 If your personal loan provider offers refinancing, it may be worth looking into.
 Choosing to refinance Refinancing your personal loan can help you pay it off faster, make payments more manageable or possibly save money on interest.
 It is important to consider the following before you decide to apply for refinancing:

 Credit score – If your credit score has improved since you acquired your loan, you could have better odds at getting approved for refinancing.
 The three major credit bureaus (Experian, TransUnion and Equifax) developed the FICO score®, which is the most well-known credit score.
 Another important one is your VantageScore®, which is designed to be measured against FICO, and is used by creditors to assist with lending decisions.
 You can sign into your OneMain account to view your VantageScore now, or get it by contacting one of the credit bureaus directly (this may require you to pay a fee).*